karlicoss/cachew/README.md

 Simple as it sounds, it is pretty tedious to do every time you need to memorize some data, contaminates your code with routine and distracts you from your main task.

-# Example
+# Examples
+## Processing Wikipedia
 Imagine you're working on a data analysis pipeline for some huge dataset, say, extracting urls and their titles from Wikipedia archive.
-Parsing it (`extract_links` function) takes hours, however, the archive is presumably updated not very frequently.
+Parsing it (`extract_links` function) takes hours, however, as long as the archive is same you will always get same results.
+So it would be nice to be able to cache the results somehow.

 With this library your can achieve it through single `@cachew` decorator.